 Details: 40 Maltby Street, SE1 3PA | Open for dinner Wed-Sat, 5.30-10pm | No bookings

-New kid on the block in Peckham, The Sourcing Table has settled into London’s natural wine bar scene with the air of an old-timer pro.
-They’ve gone the jugular with their collection, housing over 400 approachable (clean, only sometimes funky) wines, which you can either drink by the glass or by the bottle with a flat corkage fee.
-Once you’ve made your decision, take your new discovery to the front patio – the perfect pairing for seeing out sunny days.
+Relatively new kids on the block, The Sourcing Table has settled into London’s natural wine bar scene with the air of an old-timer pro.
+They’ve gone for the jugular with their collection, housing over 400 approachable (clean, only sometimes funky) wines, which you can either drink by the glass or by the bottle with a flat corkage fee.
+Once you’ve made your decision, take your new discovery to Peckham’s front patio – the perfect pairing for seeing out sunny days.

 Peckham Cellars | Peckham